How to Create a Loyalty App Like Starbucks Rewards

 Despite its sophistication, Starbucks Rewards is easy to understand.
 Spend money, earn stars.
 Collect enough stars, get rewards.
 The progression is visible, the goal is clear, and customers always know where they stand.

 This simplicity is intentional.
 Complex point calculations, confusing tiers, and unclear redemption rules kill engagement.
 Starbucks keeps the core mechanic straightforward even as they add features around it.
+It's the same principle behind a well-designed café stamp card—when customers instantly understand the deal, they engage without hesitation.

 The lesson for small businesses: Start simple.
 "Buy 9, get 1 free" is instantly understood.
 You can add complexity later if customers want it, but a confusing program from day one will struggle to gain traction.